Job profile

 Professional development

-As an entry-level business adviser, you will need to constantly be learning and developing and maintaining a broad set of skills, knowledge and understanding of what it takes to run a successful business.
-Therefore, you should be keeping up-to-date with government and international funding opportunities and continuing to develop your coaching and mentoring skills.
-You could consider joining the Institute of Enterprise and Entrepreneurs (IOEE).
-It offers a full range of SFEDI qualifications as well as a variety of resources, connections and support.
-The Institute of Leadership and Management also offers training at a range of levels in leadership and management as well as coaching and mentoring.
+To be an entry-level business adviser, you must continuously learn and develop and maintain a broad set of skills, knowledge, and understanding of what it takes to run a successful business.
+You should keep up-to-date with government and international funding opportunities and develop your coaching and mentoring skills.
+Joining the Institute of Enterprise and Entrepreneurs (IOEE) could be a good idea as it offers a full range of SFEDI qualifications, resources, connections, and support.
+The Institute of Leadership and Management provides training at various levels in leadership, management, coaching, and mentoring.

 Related Courses